meilisearch/documentation/reference/features/known_limitations.md

 # Known limitations

 Currently, MeiliSearch has a number of known limitations.
-Some of these limitations are the result of design trade-offs when balancing relevancy and performance, while others are dictated by [LMDB](/reference/under_the_hood/storage.md), the key-value store we use under the hood.
+Some of these limitations are the result of intentional design trade-offs, while others can be attributed to [LMDB](/reference/under_the_hood/storage.md), the key-value store that MeiliSearch uses [under the hood](/reference/under_the_hood).

 ## Design limitations